moranebienvenu/twopercenters_article/paper.md

 :name: author_vs_author_layout
 :placeholder: ./static/fig4.png

 Author-vs-author comparison between researchers showing composite scores and citation distributions.
+Abbreviations: Number of Citations (NC), H-index (H), Hm-index (Hm), Number of citations to single-authored papers (NCS), Number of citations to single and first-authored papers (NCSF), Number of citations to single, first, and last-authored papers (NCSFL).
 ***Users can enter another authors' names (a minimum of three letters is required), and a list of available authors will be shown.
 Users can also select the type of analysis (Career or Single Year), choose the year (2017–2021), and toggle the exclusion of self-citations or Log transformation.***
 :::